LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 Name | Type | Description
 ---- | ---- | -----------
-ammoCapacities | [AmmoCapacities](#ammo-capacities) | For "light-bowgun" and "heavy-bowgun" weapons only attack | Integer | The attack power of the weapon affinity | Integer | The affinity of the weapon boostType | [BoostType](#boost-types) | For "insect-glaive" weapons only coatings | Array&lt;[Coating](#bow-coatings)&gt; | For "bow" weapons only
+ammoCapacities | [AmmoCapacities](#ammo-capacities) | For "light-bowgun" and "heavy-bowgun" weapons only affinity | Integer | The affinity of the weapon boostType | [BoostType](#boost-types) | For "insect-glaive" weapons only coatings | Array&lt;[Coating](#bow-coatings)&gt; | For "bow" weapons only